 Reports & Papers

-New York State Settles Hurrell-Harring Indigent Defense Challenge
+New York State Settles Hurrell-Harring Public Defense Challenge

-New York has no state-wide system for the provision of indigent defense.
-Like the majority of states in the country, New York leaves the provision of indigent defense in the hands of individual counties.
+New York has no state-wide system for the provision of public defense services.
+Like the majority of states in the country, New York leaves the provision of public defense in the hands of individual counties.
 Even before the NYCLU's lawsuit, a 2006 report from the New York State Commission on the Future of Indigent Defense Services concluded that “nothing short of major, far-reaching, reform can ensure that New York meets its constitutional and statutory obligations to provide quality representation to every indigent person accused of a crime or other offense."
-That report went on to recommend substantially more funding for the provision of indigent defense as well as a statewide defender system.
+That report went on to recommend substantially more funding for the provision of public defense as well as a statewide defender system.

-NACDL Indigent Defense Training and Reform Director Colette Tvedt advises that the settlement calls for sweeping reforms in New York's public defender system, including: (i) representation at every criminal defendant's arraignment/first appearance; (ii) setting workload standards to ensure that defense lawyers have the time and resources to provide effective and zealous assistance of counsel; (iii) requiring that New York to spend $4 million over the next two years to increase attorney/client communications, ensure that lawyers are using investigators, interpreters, and experts in their cases, and to improve the qualifications, training and supervision of lawyers who represent indigent defendants; (iv) increasing state-level oversight by the Office of Indigent Legal Services ensuring the constitutional provision of public defender services in the five counties; (v) guaranteeing the commitment of the State of New York to provide sufficient resources to ensure implementation of the reforms mandated by the settlement; (vi) requiring that the plaintiffs receive regular reports that the parties are in compliance with the settlement and, if not, they can return to court to enforce it.
-NACDL's Indigent Defense Committee is currently studying the details of the settlement agreement.
+NACDL Public Defense Training and Reform Director Colette Tvedt advises that the settlement calls for sweeping reforms in New York's public defender system, including: (i) representation at every criminal defendant's arraignment/first appearance; (ii) setting workload standards to ensure that defense lawyers have the time and resources to provide effective and zealous assistance of counsel; (iii) requiring that New York to spend $4 million over the next two years to increase attorney/client communications, ensure that lawyers are using investigators, interpreters, and experts in their cases, and to improve the qualifications, training and supervision of lawyers who represent public defense clients; (iv) increasing state-level oversight by the Office of Indigent Legal Services ensuring the constitutional provision of public defender services in the five counties; (v) guaranteeing the commitment of the State of New York to provide sufficient resources to ensure implementation of the reforms mandated by the settlement; (vi) requiring that the plaintiffs receive regular reports that the parties are in compliance with the settlement and, if not, they can return to court to enforce it.